Donations

 Here are some longer explanations of each of the categories:

 1. Internet proclamation includes paying for servers, URL fees for websites, video platforms, and our Google and Microsoft campaigns to reach people around the world.
-The Google campaign made over 41 million impressions on personal computers, laptops, tablets, and ‘smart’ cellular telephones with parts of the Philadelphian message in 2024–this would have been much higher, but because Google changed its rules, the aspects of the campaign were put on hold by Google for many months in 2024.
-The Microsoft campaign, which targets 7th day Sabbath keepers, has had 511,216 computer impressions in 2024.
+The Google campaign made 24 million impressions on personal computers, laptops, tablets, and ‘smart’ cellular telephones with parts of the Philadelphian message in 2025.
+The Microsoft campaign, which targets 7th day Sabbath keepers, has had 589,710 computer impressions in 2025.
+Expenses in this category were up mainly because of dealing with malware attacks.

-2. Literature include the production costs, printing, certain translation costs (CCOG member translators are volunteers, but we also have an arrangement with an orphanage in Pakistan that we pay for those who volunteer to help it via doing translations for us), and distribution of the BibleNewsProphecy magazine in various languages as well as various books and booklets.
+2. Literature include the production costs, printing, certain translation costs (CCOG member translators are volunteers), and distribution of the BibleNewsProphecy magazine in various languages as well as various books and booklets.
 The costs here also include formatting non-English literature in forms that it can be available on the internet as well as forms to allow it to be printed in the USA and Africa.
 The good news is supposed to be “published” (Mark 13:10, KJV/AFV) and we are doing that in both the Western and Eastern Hemispheres.
+Expenses here dropped as we switched to almost exclusively volunteers translating literature.

 5. Radio expenses are basically fees we pay to broadcast the good news of the Kingdom of God on commercial radio stations.
 We are on several stations, including two shortwave stations.
-We are on AM and shortwave radio in Europe which also covers parts of North Africa and the Middle East (and a group in France paid that for us directly in 2024), one radio station in Kenya, one station in Ghana (which is mainly paid for by the brethren in Ghana), plus we are on a shortwave station in the USA that also covers parts of Asia.
+We are on AM and shortwave radio in Europe which also covers parts of North Africa and the Middle East, one radio station in Kenya, one station in Ghana (which is mainly paid for by the brethren in Ghana), plus we are on a shortwave station in the USA that also covers parts of Asia.
 Our online internet radio station expenses are mainly covered by New Zealand or related to volunteer efforts (so not shown here).
 For radio station details, check out our Continuing Church of God Multimedia page.
+These expenses were up because we added more stations in the USA, and we had to pay for the European stations (another group paid them for us in 2024).

 6. US Feast of Tabernacles’ costs include what the hotel charges for the meeting room and some travel and other expenses.
 This category also includes other US travel, which tends to be low.